How MDH Toys Began

 Armed with new designs, I recruited a team of independent woodworkers and wood turners to help turn my designs from sketches into wooden toys.
 They send these pieces back to me, ready for me to paint.
 I love the personal touches I get to do while painting by brush with acrylic paint.

 The toys started to help him learn and I showed his occupational therapist, speech therapists and physiologist what I was creating for his learning.
-They made inquiries and plaed order requests from other families with special needs children.
-This steered my toy making company in the direction of creating heirloom quality educational learning toys for toddler through grade 2.
+They made inquiries and placed order requests from other families with special needs children.
+This steered my toy making company in the direction of creating heirloom quality educational learning toys for toddlers through grade 4.